jsontp/paper/paper.md

 - if the server cannot provide the resource, it should respond with a `412 Precondition Failed` status code.
 - if the server could provide the resource, but it has been modified since the date provided, it should respond with a `412 Precondition Failed` status code.
 Unfortunately, the `HTTP` specification does not provide a status code for this (`3xx Modified`), so `jsontp` has to use `412 Precondition Failed` instead, as does the `HTTP` specification.
 - example value: `2024-01-01T00:00:00Z+0000` (no colon is permitted in the timezone offset)
+#### `expect` - `string` (namely `100-continue`)
+- used to tell the server that the body will be sent in the next request, and not to time out quickly
+- first, the client sends a message in the format specified above, then the server responds, again set out above.
+If the server does not support `100-continue`, it must respond with a `501 Not Implemented` status code, at which point the connection will terminate.
+- if the server responds with `100 Continue`, the client then sends its request in the usual fashion, containing all required fields, including headers.
+The client can modify the headers for this second request if they need to for some reason.
 ### `response` headers
 #### `date` - `string` in the strftime format (that found given in `man 3 strftime`) `%Y-%m-%dT%H:%M:%SZ%z`
 - the `date` header is used to tell the client the date and time that the response was generated.